good-loop/doc/pages/dev/flow-direct-tag-or-safeframe-advert.md

-# Flow for a Typical Successful Direct-Tag Advert
+# Flow for a Typical Successful Direct-Tag or SafeFrame Advert

-TODO @Roscoe add flow for vast/vpaid, snap, ourpage, safeframe/iframe

 All activity is by the AdUnit (aka unit.js), unless otherwise stated.